Dillon Stevens

-Dillon Jeffrey Stevens, (born April 23, 1997) is an actor, dancer, and singer born in Concord, North Carolina.
+Dillon Jeffrey Stevens (born April 23, 1997) is an actor, dancer, and singer born in Concord, North Carolina.
 Stevens currently resides in Chicago, Illinois.

 Career

-Dillon began his dance training with Center Stage Dance Company in China Grove, North Carolina at the age of five.
+Stevens began his dance training with Center Stage Dance Company in China Grove, North Carolina at the age of five.
 He has been dancing there for almost 10 years.

 Stevens has performed as a tap soloist at "Showstopper" regionals as well as performing in the opening number for Nationals in Myrtle Beach in 2009.

 After being discovered by a New York "Older Billy" at Encore DCS Nationals in Charleston, South Carolina in 2009, Stevens was cast in the role of Michael in the Chicago production of Billy Elliot The Musical.

-Dillon graduated from Jesse Carson High School in June 2015.
+He graduated from Jesse Carson High School in June 2015.